Shin-Yokohama Raumen Museum 新横浜ラーメン博物館

 Sample regional cuisine in the nostalgic sunset streets

 Tucked away in these recreated streets are nine restaurants offering different types of ramen from around Japan.
-Each shop offers a mini version of their featured ramen, allowing you to sample more than one if you wish.
+Each shop offers a mini version of its featured ramen, allowing you to sample more than one if you wish.
 If there's a regional ramen you're hoping to try, but can't make the journey out this trip, the authentic tastes showcased in the Raumen Museum have you covered.

 To order, simply buy a ticket from the vending machine in front of each shop.
 Vegetarian and non-pork options are available.

 Charming retro recreation